-The River Corridor 9 RC1: Malton and Norton River Corridor Development RC2: Regeneration of Land North and South of County Bridge Identifies a list of recreational enhancement works which would be supported in the River Corridor.
-The list is: - A new picnic area - Improved riverside seating - Enhanced footpath, cycleway and bridleway provision - Café/refreshment facilities The policy highlights the environmental sensitivity of the River Corridor and specifies that the acceptability of any proposal is subject to there being no adverse affects on the integrity of the River Derwent SAC.
-Supports development-related regeneration on land to the north and south of County Bridge (site is identified on the Proposals Map).
+The River Corridor 9 RC1: Malton and Norton Identifies a list of recreational enhancement works which would River Corridor be supported in the River Corridor.
+The list is: Development - A new picnic area - Improved riverside seating - Enhanced footpath, cycleway and bridleway provision - Café/refreshment facilities The policy highlights the environmental sensitivity of the River Corridor and specifies that the acceptability of any proposal is subject to there being no adverse affects on the integrity of the River Derwent SAC.
+10 RC2: Regeneration of Supports development-related regeneration on land to the north Land North and South and south of County Bridge (site is identified on the Proposals of County Bridge Map).
 Policy does not designate it for development but provides seven criteria should the site be accepted for development via the Local Plan (or otherwise e.g. via an outline planning application) and subject to any adverse affects on the integrity of the River Derwent SAC being ruled out.
-The Environment 11 E1: Protection of Local Green Space Identifies eight open spaces as Local Green Spaces (protects them as open spaces).
-12 E2: Enhancement of Local Green Space Supports, in principle, development which would result in 'appropriate enhancements' to the Local Green Spaces subject to compliance with other policies in the plan.
-13 E3: Open space in new development This policy applies to proposals which involve provision of new open space as part of new development.
+The Environment 11 E1: Protection of Local Identifies eight open spaces as Local Green Spaces (protects them - 10 Green Space as open spaces).
+12 E2: Enhancement of Supports, in principle, development which would result in Local Green Space 'appropriate enhancements' to the Local Green Spaces subject to 12 F2: Onen anna in ann. compliance with other policies in the plan.
+13 E3: Open space in new This policy applies to proposals which involve provision of new development open space as part of new development.
 The policy encourages development that creatively addresses the provision of equipped children's play areas and public open space.
-14 E4: Green and Blue Infrastructure Specifies that development proposals should not harm the function of existing green infrastructure network comprising six different areas: - The Derwent Corridor - The Howardian Hills - The Rye Corridor - The Mill Beck Corridor - The Drifffield-Thirsk Disused Railway Line - Westfield Way, Priorpot Beck 15 E5: Gateways Requires development at the settlement gateways to respect key views 16 E6: Development affecting the Malton AQMA Requires proposals in or around the Malton AQMA to mitigate potential adverse impacts e.g. provision of electric charging infrastructure and provision of green infrastructure Community Facilities 17 CF1: Norton's Swimming Pool Supports in principle the upgrading of Norton Swimming Pool Due to the location of the swimming pool, the policy includes a caveat clarifying the acceptability of any such development is subject to the proposal not adversely affecting the integrity of the River Derwent SAC.
+14 E4: Green and Blue Specifies that development proposals should not harm the 14 Infrastructure function of existing green infrastructure network comprising six iiiii asti uctui e different areas: - The Derwent Corridor - The Howardian Hills - The Rye Corridor - The Mill Beck Corridor - The Drifffield-Thirsk Disused Railway Line - Westfield Way, Priorpot Beck 15 E5: Gateways Requires development at the settlement gateways to respect key views 16 E6: Development Requires proposals in or around the Malton AQMA to mitigate affecting the Malton potential adverse impacts e.g. provision of electric charging AQMA infrastructure and provision of green infrastructure Community Facilities 17 CF1: Norton's Swimming Supports in principle the upgrading of Norton Swimming Pool Pool Due to the location of the swimming pool, the policy includes a caveat clarifying the acceptability of any such development is subject to the proposal not adversely affecting the integrity of the River Derwent SAC.